vitroid/CountRings/README.md

 * Our definition is different from Franzblau's SP ring.
 Our algorithm does not count the 6-membered rings in a cubic graph but counts the geodesic 4-membered rings in a regular octahedral graph.
 [Franzblau1991]
 * Our definition is different from King's K ring.
 [King1991]
 * Our definition is different from Goetzke's strong ring.
 We do not care the strength.
 [Goetzke1991]
+* Our definition is different from that of Camisasca's.
+They count too much 5-membered rings.
+[Camisasca2019]
 * Probably somebody has already defined it.
 Let me know if you find that.

 ## Usage